projectcalico/calico/master/getting-started/kubernetes/installation/app-layer-policy.md

 ```
 [View sample manifest](https://docs.projectcalico.org/master/manifests/alp/istio-inject-configmap-1.3.5.yaml)

->**Note**: If you have installed a different version of Istio, substitute 1.4.2 in the above URL for your Istio version.
-We have pre-defined ConfigMaps for Istio versions 1.1.0 through 1.1.17, 1.2.0 through 1.2.9, 1.3.0 through 1.3.5, and 1.4.0 through 1.4.2.
-To customize the standard sidecar injector ConfigMap or understand the changes we have made, see [Customizing the manifests]({{site.url}}/{{page.version}}/getting-started/kubernetes/installation/config-options).
+If you have installed a different version of Istio, substitute 1.4.2 in the above URL for your Istio version.
+We have predefined `ConfigMaps` for Istio versions 1.1.0 through 1.1.17, 1.2.0 through 1.2.9, 1.3.0 through 1.3.5, and 1.4.0 through 1.4.2.
+To customize the standard sidecar injector `ConfigMap` or understand the changes we have made, see [Customizing the manifests]({{site.url}}/{{page.version}}/getting-started/kubernetes/installation/config-options).
 {: .alert .alert-info}

 1. Follow the [Automatic sidecar injection instructions](https://istio.io/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection)